asciinema/asciinema-player/src/parser/README.md

 # Parsers

-Parser is a function which transforms a recording encoded in an arbitrary file format into a simple object representing a recording.
-Once the player fetches a file it runs its contents through a parser which turns it into a recording object ready to be played.
+Parser is a function, which transforms a recording encoded in an arbitrary file format into a simple object representing a recording.
+Once the player fetches a file, it runs its contents through a parser, which turns it into a recording object ready to be played.

 asciinema player uses very simple internal representation of a recording.
 The